 For a UE configured with a list of semi-persistent ZP-CSI-RS-ResourceSet(s) provided by higher layer parameter sp-ZP-CSI-RS-ResourceSetsToAddModList:

-- when the UE would transmit a PUCCH with HARQ-ACK information in slot n corresponding to the PDSCH carrying the activation command, as described in clause 6.1.3.19 of [10, TS 38.321], for ZP CSI-RS resource(s), the corresponding action in [10, TS 38.321] and the UE assumption on the PDSCH RE mapping corresponding to the activated ZP CSI-RS resource(s) shall be applied starting from the first slot that is after slot n+3Nslotsubframe,µ+2μ2μKmac∙kmac where  is the SCS configuration for the PUCCH and μKmac is the subcarrier spacing configuration for kmac with a value of 0 for frequency range 1, and kmac is provided by K-Mac or kmac=0 if K-Mac is not provided.
+- when the UE would transmit a PUCCH with HARQ-ACK information in slot n corresponding to the PDSCH carrying the activation command, as described in clause 6.1.3.19 of [10, TS 38.321], for ZP CSI-RS resource(s), the corresponding action in [10, TS 38.321] and the UE assumption on the PDSCH RE mapping corresponding to the activated ZP CSI-RS resource(s) shall be applied starting from the first slot that is after slot n+3Nslotsubframe,µ+2μ2μKmac∙kmac where  is the SCS configuration for the PUCCH and μKmac is the subcarrier spacing configuration for kmac with a value of 0 for frequency range 1 and for FR2-NTN, and kmac is provided by K-Mac or kmac=0 if K-Mac is not provided.

-- when the UE would transmit a PUCCH with HARQ-ACK information in slot n corresponding to the PDSCH carrying the deactivation command, as described in clause 6.1.3.19 of [10, TS 38.321], for activated ZP CSI-RS resource(s), the corresponding action in [10, TS 38.321] and the UE assumption on cessation of the PDSCH RE mapping corresponding to the de-activated ZP CSI-RS resource(s) shall be applied starting from the first slot that is after slot n+3Nslotsubframe,µ+2μ2μKmac∙kmac where  is the SCS configuration for the PUCCH and μKmac is the subcarrier spacing configuration for kmac with a value of 0 for frequency range 1, and kmac is provided by K-Mac or kmac=0 if K-Mac is not provided.
+- when the UE would transmit a PUCCH with HARQ-ACK information in slot n corresponding to the PDSCH carrying the deactivation command, as described in clause 6.1.3.19 of [10, TS 38.321], for activated ZP CSI-RS resource(s), the corresponding action in [10, TS 38.321] and the UE assumption on cessation of the PDSCH RE mapping corresponding to the de-activated ZP CSI-RS resource(s) shall be applied starting from the first slot that is after slot n+3Nslotsubframe,µ+2μ2μKmac∙kmac where  is the SCS configuration for the PUCCH and μKmac is the subcarrier spacing configuration for kmac with a value of 0 for frequency range 1 and for FR2-NTN, and kmac is provided by K-Mac or kmac=0 if K-Mac is not provided.

 <unchanged parts omitted>